Tanny-96/florette-website/README.md

 3. **Explore Plant Categories**: Browse through categories like flowering plants.
 4. **Select and Download**: Pick a plant to view details and download a PDF report with all the essential care instructions.

-## **🤝 Contributing**

-Currently, this project is not planned for further development, so contributions are not being accepted at this time.

 ## **📝 License**

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.